• Skip to primary navigation

 Are the courts involved at all in the request for an original birth certificate?

 No, the law separates the vital records process from the courts, as it should be.
-All requests are to be made to the state or local registrar of vital records, depending on where the OBC is filed.
-There is one exception, and that is for adult adoptees who do not have an original birth certificate available in New York but who were adopted in a New York court.
+All requests are to be made to the state or New York City, depending on where the OBC is filed.
+There may be one exception, and that is for adult adoptees who do not have an original birth certificate available in New York but who were adopted in a New York court.
 See the previous question “I was born in Florida but adopted in New York.
 Does the new law do anything for me?”

 Does this mean I can get my OBC in New York right now?